Parker Bullen Solicitors Banner Image

 Facing dismissal from your workplace can be a challenging experience.
 You will be looking for competent support from experienced Employment Lawyers to help you come to terms with what has happened and to find a way forward.

-It is important to understand your rights as an employee and the grounds for different types of dismissal claims.
+It is important to understand your rights as an employee and the grounds for different types of dismissal compensation claims.

 Unfair Dismissal